whatisthejava/versioning-with-external-aliases/Readme.md

 If a client wants to use the v3 endpoint they can use /api/v3/processes or /api/processes and provide a header with a key of api-version and a value of 3

+If a client wants to use the v4 endpoint they can use /api/v4/processes or /api/processes and provide a header with a key of api-version and a value of 4

 In latest controller